Other effective area-based conservation measures

 Other effective area-based conservation measures (OECMs) are sites outside of protected areas that are governed and managed in ways that deliver the long-term in situ conservation of biodiversity.
-As of March 2023, 856 such sites have been reported to the World Database on Other Effective Area-based Conservation Measures, managed by the UN Environment Programme World Conservation Monitoring Centre.
-OECMs cover 1992729 km2 of the Earth's surface, accounting for 1589090 km2 on land and 403639 km2 in the ocean.
+As of June 2026, 7,488 Other Effective Area-Based Conservation Measure (OECMs) sites have been reported to the World Database, managed by the UN Environment Programme World Conservation Monitoring Centre (UNEP WCMC).
+OECMs cover 2,263,318 km^{2} of Earth’s surface accounting for 1,484,472 km^{2} on land and 778,837 km^{2} of the ocean.
+This equates to 1.31% of Earth’s surface being considered an OECM, with 1.1% being terrestrial and .21% being marine.

 Definition and criteria

 An OECM is defined by the Convention on Biological Diversity as:

 [A] geographically defined area other than a Protected Area, which is governed and managed in ways that achieve positive and sustained long-term outcomes for the in situ conservation of biodiversity, with associated ecosystem functions and services and where applicable, cultural, spiritual, socio–economic, and other locally relevant values.

 There are four criteria for identifying OECMs: